Interview Hoarding: Simulations

-Finally, we consider the possibility that the NRMP could set not only a cap on interviews that doctors can accept, but can also control the number of interviews that hospitals offer.
-From \cref{prop: sufficient equal l k}, we know that if preferences are common, the match rate would be maximized where $l=k$. \cref{fig: match rate l k} shows that, even when preferences are not exactly common, there are still optimal combinations of $l$ and $k$, but they typically involve $l>k$.
+In our last simulations , we consider the possibility that the NRMP could set not only a cap on interviews that doctors can accept, but can also control the number of interviews that hospitals offer.
+From \cref{prop: sufficient equal l k}, we know that if preferences are common, the match rate would be maximized where $k=l$. \cref{fig: match rate l k} shows that, even when preferences are not exactly common, this is still the optimal policy: along the diagonal, where $k$ and $l$ are equal, the match rate is close to 100\% and the match is almost stable.

+In \cref{sec:2021-match}, we modify our model to consist of two tiers of doctors and contrast simulations under na\"ive choices by hospitals (as above) to those under a heuristic for hospitals where every choice involves a ``safety'' doctor from the lower tier.
+The only qualitative difference is in the match rate: rather than being unmatched, hospitals match with safety candidates.
+The welfare based comparisons are very similar.